Feng shui means wind-water, NOT wind AND water. Here’s why.

 3. Emphasis on Unity and Balance: Both “wind-water” and “yin-yang” or “yin and yang” ultimately emphasize the importance of unity and balance, albeit in different ways. “wind-water” emphasizes the unity of these two elements in the context of feng shui, while “yin-yang” underscores the interplay and complementary nature of opposing forces to achieve equilibrium.

-“difference in kind” and “difference in degree.”
+Difference: “difference in degree” and “difference in kind”

-• Unity and Holism: Translating feng shui as “windwater” or “wind-water” emphasizes the concept of “difference in kind.”
+• Unity and Holism: Translating feng shui as “windwater” or “wind-water” emphasizes the concept of “difference in degree.”
 It suggests that wind and water are not merely separate elements but rather two aspects of a single, unified force.
 This highlights the holistic nature of feng shui, where the unity of these elements is paramount.
 In this view, feng shui represents a unique category, distinct from the individual properties of wind and water.

 • Interconnectedness: This translation underscores the interconnectedness of environmental and spiritual influences.
 It emphasizes that the influence of wind and water on a space is not separate but rather intertwined, affecting the overall energy or “qi” of that environment.
 Feng shui practitioners recognize that the balance and harmony of these forces are essential for well-being.